VCHSRobots/EpicFMS/docs/PCB_log.md

 | 12    | 10/21/21  | V3    |  No  |   |    |Fails test.                 |
 | 13    | 10/21/21  | V3    |  No  |   |    |Completely Ruined.          |
 | 14    | 10/21/21  | V3    |  No  |   |    |Unfinished, needs ESP8266   |

+Work on Tuesday, 10/26:
+PCB-2 was in first Ring, working great.
+Working on second ring and hooked it up to PCB-2.
+PCB-2 got really hot.
+After cooling, one of the IR beams will not work.
+It still connects, but suppected burnout on GPIO pins.

+PCB-5 was also used on bad ring.
+It will connect, but will not work with the IR Beams.
+Suppected burnout on GPIO pins.